What is the barn raising scene in Witness?

 As a young adult, Paul must have been fascinated with Ford for over a decade.
 Harrison has stared in the series of big hero-movies at the time, such as Star Wars(1977), Blade Runner (1982), Indiana Jones (1981, 1984, 1989).

-Amish community is very different in traditions, values and the pace of life from where John Book is coming from:
+Amish community is very different in traditions, values and pace of life from where John Book is coming from:

 - John Book is a cop and deals with violence daily.
 Amish people do not accept violence in any from around them.

-- John Book is detached from land and wrapped up in modern technology and benefits of civilization.
+- John Book is single and busy with his individual life.
+Amish people are valuing family time and community.- John Book is detached from land and wrapped up in modern technology and other perks of civilization.
 Amish prefer to live simply and raise their own food, build their own homes, and solve conflicts within community.

 Comments